reset/reset.github.com/guide-authoring-cookbooks.md

     $ cd myface
     $ bundle install

 This will install Vagrant, Berkshelf, and thor-foodcritic.
-We will be using Vagrant for building our virtual environment, Berkshelf for managing our cookbook dependencies, and thor-foodcritic to lint test our work.
+We will be using Vagrant for building our virtual environment, Berkshelf for managing our cookbook dependencies, and thor-foodcritic to lint test our cookbook.

-A `Vagrantfile` was generated for you that, by default, provides you with a CentOS 6.3 Vagrant Box and is configured with to provision with `chef-solo`.
-For purposes of this guide I recommend sticking with these defaults.
+A `Vagrantfile` was generated for you with a boilerplate configuration that should be suitable for our needs.
+The Vagrantfile is configured to download and boot a CentOS 6.3 Vagrant Box and provision it with `chef-solo`.
+I recommend sticking with these defaults while you are working through this guide.

-The default box to use can be changed by opening the `Vagrantfile` inside your cookbook with your [favorite editor](http://www.sublimetext.com/2) and change the `config.vm.box` and `config.vm.box_url` attributes to point to the Vagrant Box of your choice.

-    Vagrant::Config.run do |config|
-      ...

-      config.vm.box = "Berkshelf-CentOS-6.3-x86_64-minimal"
-      config.vm.box_url = "https://dl.dropbox.com/u/31081437/Berkshelf-CentOS-6.3-x86_64-minimal.box"

-      ...
-    end

 Start up your virtual machine

     $ bundle exec vagrant up
-    [default] Importing base box 'centos-6.0-x86_64'...
+    [default] Importing base box 'Berkshelf-CentOS-6.3-x86_64-minimal'...
     [default] Matching MAC address for NAT networking...
     [default] Clearing any previously set forwarded ports...
     [default] Forwarding ports...